3 21 polytope: 321 polytope

-In 7-dimensional geometry, the 321 is a uniform polytope.
+In 7-dimensional geometry, the 321 polytope is a uniform polytope.
 It has 56 vertices, and 702 facets: 126 311 and 576 6-simplexes.

 For visualization this 7-dimensional polytope is often displayed in a special skewed orthographic projection direction that fits its 56 vertices within an 18-gonal regular polygon (called a Petrie polygon).
 Its 756 edges are drawn between 3 rings of 18 vertices, and 2 vertices in the center.
 Specific higher elements (faces, cells, etc.) can also be extracted and drawn on this projection.

 The 1-skeleton of the 321 polytope is the Gosset graph.